Cathedral of St George

 Parish Museum of St George

-The cathedral's freestanding Bell Tower, built in 1609, was clearly modelled on the campanile of San Marco in Venice and can be climbed...
+The Cathedral of St George's freestanding, 46.5m bell tower, built in 1609, was clearly modelled on the campanile of San Marco in Venice...

-One of Piran’s most eye-catching structures is the red 15th-century Gothic Venetian House with its tracery windows and balcony in the...
+One of Piran’s most eye-catching structures is the red mid-15th-century Gothic Venetian House, with its tracery windows and balcony, in...

-There’s an outdoor marketin the small square behind the Municipal Hall.
+There’s an outdoor market in the small square behind the Municipal Hall – and a Mercator supermarket here too.

 Cathedral of St George information